cGF5bWFuCg/Paynet/Fortinet/09_IPsec.md

 ```bash
 diagnose debug flow
 ```
-The debug flow tool is crucial for troubleshooting traffic that is not passing through an established VPN tunne
+The debug flow tool is crucial for troubleshooting traffic that is not passing through an <ins>established</ins> VPN tunne
 ```bash
 diagnose debug flow trace start <number_of_packets>
 diagnose debug enable
 ```
-The output shows the packet details, route lookups, firewall policy checks, and whether the traffic enters the IPsec interface for encryption or if it is dropped.
-You can filter the debug flow by source/destination IP addresses, protocols, and ports.
+The output shows the packet details, <ins>route lookups</ins>, <ins>firewall policy</ins> checks, and whether the <ins>traffic enters the IPsec interface for encryption</ins> or if it is dropped.
+You can filter the debug flow by <ins>source/destination IP addresses, protocols,</ins> and <ins>ports</ins>.